ChainSafe/chainbridge-ui/README.md

   type: "Substrate";
   chainbridgePalletName: string; // The name of the chainbridge palette
-  transferPalletName: string; // The name of the pallet that should initiate transfers };
+  transferPalletName: string; // The name of the pallet that should initiate transfers
+  typesFileName: string; // The name of the Substrate types file.
+The file should be located in src/Contexts/Adaptors/SubstrateApis
+};
 ```